microsoft/Skeena-Indigenous-Typeface/docs/index.md

 #### Colon-like signs

 The colon may occur as a punctuation sign, but is often used in indigenous orthographies as a vowel length indicator.
 This is derived from IPA and NAPA practice, but in the former the long vowel marker officially uses triangular dots and is encoded as such.
-In indigenous language texts, the dots are conventionally round, regardless of the encoding, meaning that any of these three characters might be encountered and may render identically.
+In indigenous language texts, the dots are most often round, so U+A789 is the recommended encoding.
+The default form of U+02D0 i with triangular dots, but a stylistic variant with round dots is provided for compatibility with local conventions.

 * ꞉ U+A789 COLON LETTER MODIFIER
 * ː U+02D0 MODIFIER LETTER TRIANGULAR COLON
 * : U+003A COLON

-In Skeena Indigenous, the default forms of all three characters use round dots.
 The U+003A colon character is spaced as punctuation, with a slight offset to the right; to ensure it is evenly spaced used between letters, the colon modifier glyph is substituted in that context.

 #### Barred letters